patronasxdxd/CTFS/docs/Sentiment.md

     }
 ```

-# proof of concept (PoC)
+# Proof of concept (PoC)

-attacker flashloaned 606 WBTC,10_000 ETH and 18 million USDC tokens the from sentiments lending pool
+Attacker flashloaned 606 WBTC,10_000 ETH and 18 million USDC tokens the from sentiments lending pool

 ## Join pool